Is a Correction Looming Ahead for Enovix Corporation (ENVX)

 Piper Sandler gave a rating of “Overweight” to ENVX, setting the target price at $29 in the report published on September 20th of the current year.

-During the last 5 trading sessions, ENVX rose by +20.65%, which changed the moving average for the period of 200-days by -7.88% in comparison to the 20-day moving average, which settled at $14.84.
-In addition, Enovix Corporation saw -45.60% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, ENVX fell by -19.81%, which changed the moving average for the period of 200-days by -22.68% in comparison to the 20-day moving average, which settled at $13.93.
+In addition, Enovix Corporation saw -56.38% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading